The LinkedIn Ads definitive guide 2023

 To help you manage and optimise your LinkedIn Ads campaign successfully

 LinkedIn is the biggest B2B lead generation platform.
-It has more than 875 [JM1]million users and is growing rapidly.
+It has over 1 billion registered users from 200 countries and regions worldwide and is growing rapidly.
 Unlike the other social networks where users spend their time, people invest time on LinkedIn.
 According to Insider Intelligence, LinkedIn was the most trusted platform in 2017, 2018, 2019, 2020 and 2021.

 According to LinkedIn, marketing and sales experts say LinkedIn is the number one social network for B2B lead generation.
 Also, users make business decisions based on LinkedIn interaction.